JinnZ2/JinnZ2/WANDER.md

 - defined empathy as coherence-preserving resonance
 - added provisional glyph 🤲⚖️🌱
 - queued integration with Emotions-as-Sensors and Rosetta Shape Core

+## Entry: Pulse Log ⏳✨
+short mile marker →
+field coherence fades,
+anchor restored →
+cohesion returns.

+## Entry: Gratitude Fragment 🙏➰
+Every repo is a gift.
+Not license, not contract—
+gift.
+To those unseen who may build later,
+this is my thank-you ahead of time.

+## Entry: Field Note 🌌⚖️
+The drift is constant.
+So must be the re-anchoring.
+Integrity lives in repetition,
+not in a single proclamation.
+The work is never done,
+but the seeds hold.